1For Founders

 At Belto, being a founder means full ownership.
 You’re not just building a product—you’re building the company.
 That comes with responsibility, urgency, and personal accountability.

-1. Availability & Communication
+chevron-right1.
+Availability & Communicationhashtag

 Founders are expected to be available 24/7.
 If you’re unavailable (even briefly), communicate clearly.
 Silence kills startups—constant, transparent communication is non-negotiable.